METALS-Copper eases for second day on doubts over China demand

 SINGAPORE, April 26 London copper slid for a second session on Tuesday, easing further from last week's five-week peak amid doubts about demand in top user China and concerns over rising Asian inventories.

-Three-month copper on the London Metal Exchange fell 0.8 percent to $4,957.50 a tonne by 0702 GMT.
-The most-traded June copper contract on the Shanghai Futures Exchange lost 1.6 percent to 37,700 yuan a tonne.
+Three-month copper on the London Metal Exchange had fallen 1 percent to $4,948 a tonne by 0411 GMT.
+The most-traded June copper contract on the Shanghai Futures Exchange lost 1.8 percent to 37,620 yuan a tonne.

 "A weaker U.S. dollar has failed to support base metals; instead rising inventories were weighing on investors' minds," ANZ said in a research note.